michael-brade/derby-entities-lib/README.md

 dash to make sure that views don't get confused with components, like `entity:text` vs `text`.

 A type finally has to be registered in `EntitiesApi` (api.ls).

+#### Testing

+Testing is done with `mocha`.
+There are two types of tests that are used in this project:

+* API tests running directly in Node; the standard, they are executed by the `mocha` command

+* Derby tests requiring the DOM; they are run in a browser (electron).
+  Written as `mocha` tests, run in electron, which is started by `nightmare`.
+There is not really a server needed, `browserify` bundles `DerbyStandalone` in `before()` and the `test.html` file includes Derby as well as the components to test, which is then read locally using `file://` by electron (through `nightmare`).

+**Note to self: this is a list all possible scenarios**

+* mocha tests written in standard js files

+    - execute in NodeJS: `mocha`
+    - execute in electron:
+        * without DOM: `electron-mocha`
+        * with DOM: `electron-mocha --renderer`, `iron-node _mocha`

+* DOM mocha tests loaded into a html file (using mocha.js)
+    - execute in phantomjs (with DOM): `mocha-phantomjs index.html`
+    - execute in electron: no need to, use the above `electron-mocha` instead
+    - execute manually by using any browser and opening the `.html` file

+* DOM tests on a webpage without mocha interface:
+    - in electron: `nightmare` (could still be executed using `mocha`)
+    - in phantomjs or slimerjs: `casperjs`
+    - in any browser: `webdriverio` (requires selenium server)

 ## License